canjs/canjs/docs/can-guides/topics/logic.md

       <div class="modal-dialog modal-dialog-centered" role="document">
         <div class="modal-content">
           <div class="modal-body">
-            <p>The connected is where side effects should be handled.
+            <p>The connected lifecycle hook is where side effects should be handled.
 This will prevent them from happening during unit tests of the props.</p>
           </div>
         </div>
       </div>